 The BTU will tell you how much energy your firewood has.
 It is essential to pick a type of wood with a decent BTU so your wood stove can heat your whole house on those cold winter nights.

-A BTU chart will help you determine which woods have a better BTU, so you know which ones are good and which ones to avoid.
+A BTU chart will help you determine which woods have a better BTU per cord, so you know which ones are good and which ones to avoid.
 In most cases, hardwoods are denser than softwoods; therefore, they give off more heat.
 A fire built with a mix of hardwoods and softwoods is often ideal as the softwoods will burn quickly, and the hardwoods will maintain a long-lasting fire.
 You can go to bed at night and wake up to find enough coals leftover to start a new fire for the following day.